Corporate Sustainability Reporting Directive (CSRD)

 Hence, the ESRS under the CSRD will enable companies to communicate sustainability information in a standardised way to a variety of lenders, investors and other stakeholders.

-On 9 June 2023 started the feedback period regarding Commission Delegated Regulation supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards.
+On 22 December 2023 Commission Delegated Regulation (EU) 2023/2772 of 31 July 2023 supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards has been published in the EU Official Journal.

 The delegated act is based on Article 29b(1), first subparagraph, of the Accounting Directive.
 It specifies the ESRS undertakings must use to carry out their sustainability reporting in accordance with Articles 19a and 29a of the Accounting Directive.
 The said delegated act is accompanied by the following Annexes: